March 22 in History: First Printed Book, First Shopping Mall in Michigan, and the Laser Patent

 1946 – The first U.S. built rocket to leave the earth’s atmosphere reached a height of 50 miles.

-1954 – The first shopping mall opened in Southfield, MI.
+1954 – The state of Michigan’s first shopping mall opened in Southfield, MI.
+The Northland Shopping Center had a J.L.
+Hudson’s store and 100 smaller shops.

 1956 – Perry Como became the first major TV variety-show host to book a rock and roll act on his program.
 The act was Carl Perkins.